CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a6.png "search gateway")

-1. Once you opened the resources, the **Metrics** looked like this in the grid view.
+1. Click on the **Detailed Metrics** icon next to the resource name to bring up the Metrics.

    ![](images/a13.png "search gateway")